Imagine you receive an email from the Secretary of Education saying that you’ve been randomly selected for a test pilot program.

 And that’s it.
 That’s the entire program.

 Not everyone would benefit from such reading and discussion, of course.
-Yet if even a fraction of students grasped the concept it would quite literally change the future of American politics and policy.
+Yet if even a fraction of American’s students grasped the concept it would quite literally change the future of our nation’s politics and policy.

 “No single essay or article in economics is more vital than Frederic Bastiat’s ‘What Is Seen and What Is Not Seen,’” says Don Boudreaux.
 “The fact that its simple but widely missed point is made crystal-clear by a writer intent on communicating in an easy and accessible style should not cause this essay to be viewed as an exercise in mere pop-econ.”